Russia summons heads of US media outlets, warns of 'stringent measures'

-MOSCOW (REUTERS) - Russia's Foreign Ministry said it was summoning the heads of American media outlets in Moscow to a meeting next Monday (June 6) to notify them of tough measures in response to US restrictions against Russian media.
+MOSCOW (REUTERS) - Russia's Foreign Ministry said it was summoning the heads of US media outlets in Moscow to a meeting next Monday to notify them of tough measures in response to US restrictions against Russian media.

 "If the work of the Russian media - operators and journalists - is not normalised in the United States, the most stringent measures will inevitably follow," ministry spokeswoman Maria Zakharova said on Friday (June 3).